 Think, waking up to climb a small mountain, followed by a chess tournament and then a game of poker lasting all hours into the night.

 Think, waking up to go back to sleep again, not wanting to get out of bed so ordering pizza instead.
 Not wanting to go to the door for the delivery guy, so texting flatmates to get their wallet and pay.
 Rinse and repeat this all day or, for weeks.

 These are just example actions, someone with bipolar could display manic, hypomanic or depressive episodes in a variety of different ways.
-You can gain further understanding by checking out this Modern Love episode with Anne Hathaway, which follows Lexi, a brilliant and charismatic attorney who’s been hiding her bipolar diagnosis from friends and colleagues.
+You can gain further understanding by checking out the episode of Modern Love with Anne Hathaway, which follows Lexi, a brilliant and charismatic attorney who’s been hiding her bipolar diagnosis from friends and colleagues.